-Community formation was a process constantly in flux.
-Its ever-changing essence also impacted on the changing members of the group.
-Members could maintain a relatively solid relationship, such as Ouyang Xiu, Su Shi, and Huang Tingjian in one group or Huizong and Cai Jing in another, but the bonds of members were not carved in stone.
-Instead, whoever wanted to be connected with a certain group, as long as he/she shared a similar set of values and took concrete and effective actions to reach out, might also contribute to the formation of the community.
-Shen Zun’s approach to Ouyang Xiu and finally joining his group is a case in point.
+Community formation was a process in constant flux.
+Members could maintain relatively solid relationships, such as existed between Ouyang Xiu, Su Shi, and Huang Tingjian or Huizong and Cai Jing, but the bonds between members were not set in stone.
+Rather, individuals aspiring to join a certain group could take steps to convince the group that they were of the same mind and spirit and would contribute to the community.
+Shen Zun’s approach to Ouyang Xiu, who finally joined his group, is a case in point.

-The same logic applies to the agency of the materials, sensorial experiences, and ephemeral practices.
-The production process of tea, aromatic substances, and qin defined the shape, size, color, smell, texture, and various other features of the materials, and thus determined how the scholar-artists perceived them.
-At the same time, the scholar-artists’ cultural, economic, and artistic choices also defined in return how the materials should be produced.
-A circular process resulted, with the materials and the users, in mutually shaping each other.
-Before the publication of the Daguan Treatise, tea bowls of various glaze colors were popular among the scholar-artists, but the authors of the text made the dark-glazed Jian wares stand out from the rest.
+The production process of tea, aromatic substances, and qin defined the shape, size, colour, smell, texture, and other features of the materials and determined how the scholar-artists perceived them.
+At the same time, the scholar-artists’ cultural, economic, and artistic choices also defined, in turn, how the materials should be produced.
+A circular process resulted, with the materials and the users mutually shaping each other.
+Before the publication of the Daguan Treatise, tea bowls of various glaze colours were popular among the scholar-artists, but the authors privileged dark-glazed Jian ware.
 The scholar-artists’ choices and the production of tea bowls thus constituted a mutually interactive relationship.
-In turn, the tea bowls, along with other types of materials contributing to the community formation, shaped the scholar-artists’ tastes, and provided sources of perception and imagination for them to construct their own images.
+In turn, the tea bowls and other materials contributing to community formation shaped the scholar-artists’ tastes and provided sources of perception and imagination for them to construct their image.

-The five sensorial experiences, and practices such as whisking the tea and plucking the silk strings of the qin, constituted other essential factors contributing to the community formation.
-Very few scholars are aware of their power and potential; in fact, they created some of the most striking forces in changing the formation of a community.
-The shared choices of the color of the tea foam, the taste of the tea, the sound of the qin and the melodies from reading aloud the poems, the smell of the burning aromatic substances, and the sensations of the fingers in whisking the tea and plucking the strings – all these were the forces that connected different members when they found themselves in each other’s company in a tiny space, such as sitting around a large table in literary gatherings or enjoying themselves in the cave depicted in the Mountain Villa.
-The spatial proximity, similarity of ephemeral practices, and shared experiences unconsciously provided the scholar-artists sources of imagination of how they were close to each other, physically and mentally.
+The five sensory experiences and practices, such as whisking the tea and plucking the silk strings of the qin, constituted other essential factors contributing to community formation.
+The power of these shared sensory experiences in the process of community formation has been overlooked by modern scholars of the period.
+The shared choices of the colour of the tea foam, the taste of the tea, the sound of the qin and the melodies from reading aloud the poems, the smell of the burning aromatic substances, and the sensations of the fingers whisking the tea and plucking the strings – all these were the forces that connected community members when they found themselves in each other’s company in a shared space, like sitting around a table at a literary gathering or relaxing in the cave depicted in the Mountain Villa.
+The spatial proximity, the similarity of ephemeral practices, and shared experiences provided scholar-artists with a powerful symbolic connection.